Emily Eavis

-Emily Rose Eavis (born 26 July 1979) is co-organiser of the annual Glastonbury Festival, and the youngest daughter of the festival's founder and organiser, Michael Eavis, and his second wife Jean.
+Emily Rose Eavis (born 26 July 1979) is organiser of the annual Glastonbury Festival, and the youngest daughter of the festival's founder, Michael Eavis, and his second wife Jean.

 Personal life

 Eavis grew up on Worthy Farm, Somerset, the site of the Glastonbury Festival.
 In 1985, aged five, she performed Twinkle, Twinkle, Little Star on the Festival's Pyramid Stage immediately before The Style Council headlined.
 After leaving Wells Cathedral School in 1997, she began a teaching degree at Goldsmiths University, London.
 When her mother became ill with cancer, Eavis deferred her course and returned home to care for her.

 Eavis married music manager Nick Dewey in August 2009.
 The couple have three children: sons born in 2011 and 2013 and a daughter born in 2016.

 Music events career

 Glastonbury Festival

 Following her mother's death in 1999, Eavis began assisting her father in running the festival and became co-organiser of the event.
 Since then, she has steadily taken over the running of the festival from her father.

 In 2007, Eavis created The Park area with her partner, Dewey and in 2008, Eavis booked the festival's first hip hop headliner, Jay-Z. Eavis and Dewey are now responsible for booking all of Glastonbury's main stages and Dewey is officially the festival's Head of Music Programming.

-Other headliners Eavis and Dewey have booked include: The Rolling Stones, Adele, Bruce Springsteen, Beyoncé, Stevie Wonder, Dolly Parton, Kanye West, Neil Young, Lionel Richie, Blur, Paul Simon, Arctic Monkeys, Electric Light Orchestra, Radiohead, Foo Fighters and Ed Sheeran.
+Other artists Eavis and Dewey have booked include: The Rolling Stones, Adele, Bruce Springsteen, Beyoncé, Stevie Wonder, Dolly Parton, Kanye West, Neil Young, Lionel Richie, Blur, Paul Simon, Arctic Monkeys, Electric Light Orchestra, Radiohead, Foo Fighters, Ed Sheeran, Stormzy, Kendrick Lamar, Billie Eilish, SZA, Elton John, Dua Lipa, Neil Young, Olivia Rodrigo and Paul McCartney.
 Eavis has also booked African and Middle Eastern artists on the Pyramid Stage including Amadou & Mariam, Rokia Traore, Bassekou Kouyate, Songhoy Blues, Baaba Maal and Syrian National Orchestra for Arabic Music.